HAIR TISSUE MINERAL ANALYSIS

 Improving Energy Efficiency.
 When the metabolic rate is too slow or too fast, energy efficiency declines.
 This is analogous to pedaling a bicycle too fast or too slow.
 Restoring health to the biochemical system allows thousands of chemical reactions to proceed at their optimum rate.

 Hair tests versus blood tests.
 Blood tests do not provide the same information as a properly performed hair analysis.
 Hair analysis measures a different body compartment.
 Minerals are shifted from the tissues to maintain blood levels.
 This means that deficiencies or excesses often show up earlier in the hair than the blood.

 Toxic metals rarely remain in the blood for long, but often deposit in the hair where they can be measured.
 Blood levels of minerals vary very little, while hair values may vary 10-fold, providing information not available from the blood.

 Blood tests give an instantaneous reading that may be affected by many factors.
 Hair analysis gives a long‑term reading that is unaffected by recent meals, activities such as exercise, or emotional states.
 These and other differences make blood and tissue testing very different, with each providing valuable information.

 Tissue mineral analysis is an inexpensive, accurate screening method that can be of great help to understand body chemistry and design individualized diet and supplement programs.
 These can relieve biochemical stress to help restore and maintain optimum health.

-By correcting tissue mineral levels and ratios with proper diet, supplementary nutrients and lifestyle modifications, many physical and behavioral health conditions, including those of long standing, will improve.
+By correcting tissue mineral levels and ratios with proper diet, nutritional supplements, detoxification methods, and lifestyle modifications, many physical and behavioral health conditions, including those of long standing, often improve or are eliminated.